Rhodoquinone: Biosynthesis

 Research in C. elegans has shown an alternative path for production of RQ.
 Even after knocking out all UQ production, RQ is still present within those mutant strains.
 Based on this data, RQ production is not solely based on UQ-like molecules and instead can be made via tryptophan metabolites.
 Therefore, the amino group that is added in late stages of RQ biosynthesis in rquA-containing species is instead present throughout intermediate stages of RQ biosynthesis in C. elegans.
 With this proposed biosynthesis, the kynurenine pathway still needs to be upregulated, and activity from certain genes like kynu-1 which encodes for the KYNU-1 enzyme that catalyzes production of 3-hydroxy-L-kynurenine to 3-hydroxyanthranilic acid, needs to be upheld.
 Recent work has revealed that alternative splicing of the coq-2 polyprenyltransferase gene controls the level of RQ in animals.
 Animals that produce RQ (e.g. C. elegans and helminth parasites) contain both COQ-2 protein isoforms (COQ-2a and COQ-2e), and COQ-2e catalyzes prenylation of 3-hydroxyanthranilic acid (instead of p-hydroxybenzoic acid) which leads to RQ.

+Rhodoquinone can also be chemically synthesized using ubiquinone and aqueous or methanolic ammonia, yielding rhodoquinone of the same isoprenoid chain length and isorhodoquinone, an isomeric by-product.